 If you ever wanted to catch a striped bass or bluefish on a fly rod, now is the time it could happen.
 Fishing with one from a boat is much easier than in the surf.
 Use a quick, integrated sinking line so your fly sinks deep into the water column.
 Some good sand eel imitations are Popovics Jiggies, large Surf and Stick Candies, along with Clousers and Half-and-Halfs.
 For sea herring patterns, large Popovics Bucktail Deceivers and Hollow Fleyes are my choices since they are easy to cast and present a wide, long profile in the water.

 As we approach the end of November, don’t be surprised if you see big bluefin ranging 2 to 15 miles from the beach.
 Bluefin show up when some largest baits make an appearance in the same general area.
-The baits to look for are sea herring, mackerel, and sauries, known as half beaks.
-There should be no doubt when the bluefin are around because the buzz will quickly spread over the internet message boards and in the tackle shops.
+The baits to look for are sea herring, mackerel, bunker, and sauries, known as half beaks.
+There should be no doubt when the bluefin are around because the buzz will quickly spread through tackle shops and social media.

 Catching bluefin involves using specialized spinning rods and reels while casting stickbaits, poppers, or large soft plastics.
-Trolling usually does not produce fish because this is a run-and-gun game – getting in front of a pod of busting bluefin and then casting to them.
+But landing one is only half the job.
+Nowadays, you must also be prepared to revive and release your catch.
+This time of year, trolling usually does not produce fish because this is a run-and-gun game – get in front of a pod of busting bluefin and cast ahead of them, into them, or on their flank.

 Going to AC around thanksgiving time.
 Will I see some action if I use the inlet jetty.
 Chunking at night?